Column (Docstrings)

 apply_support(loc)[source]

-This method applies a support that is fixed in the horizontal direction.
-It returns the name of the unknown reaction load.
+This applies a support that is fixed in the horizontal direction. using the apply_support() method

 Parameters: